 The LSU AgCenter wheat breeding and variety development program develops and releases wheat varieties that are widely grown across the Gulf Coast region.
 FHB occurred statewide and caused very significant monetary, yield, and quality losses in 2015, 2016, and 2017.
 This resulted in a precipitous drop in wheat acreage.
-The most economical and effective means to prevent grower's losses and export market contamination from FHB is to develop and release high-yielding FHB-resistant varieties for the region.
-Our goal is to accelerate development of FHB resistant wheat varieties adapted to the unique environment of the Gulf Coast.
+The most economical and effective means to prevent grower's losses and export market contamination from FHB toxins is to develop and release high-yielding FHB-resistant varieties for the region.
+Our goal is to accelerate development of FHB resistant wheat varieties adapted to the unique environment of the Gulf Coast and have high grower acceptance.